MicrosoftDocs/windows-dev-docs/hub/apps/develop/win2d/index.md

 ---
-title: Win2D
+title: Overview of Win2D
-description: Win2D is an easy-to-use Windows Runtime API for immediate mode 2D graphics rendering with GPU acceleration. ms.date: 05/25/2023 ms.topic: article
+description: Win2D is an easy-to-use Windows Runtime API for immediate-mode 2D graphics rendering with GPU acceleration. ms.date: 10/23/2023 ms.topic: article
 keywords: windows 10, windows 11, uwp, xaml, windows app sdk, winui, windows ui, graphics, games ms.localizationpriority: medium
 ---

-# Win2D
+# Overview of Win2D

-Win2D is an easy-to-use Windows Runtime API for immediate mode 2D graphics rendering with GPU acceleration.
-It is available to C#, C++ and VB developers writing apps for UWP and WinAppSDK.
-It utilizes the power of Direct2D, and integrates seamlessly with XAML (on both UWP and WinAppSDK, including WinUI 3).
+Win2D is an easy-to-use Windows Runtime (WinRT) API for immediate-mode 2D graphics rendering with GPU acceleration.
 It's ideal for creating simple games, displays such as charts, and other simple 2D graphics.

+You can use Win2D in your WinUI 3 (Windows App SDK) apps or Universal Windows Platform (UWP) apps, using either C#, C++, or VB.
+Win2D utilizes the power of Direct2D, and it integrates seamlessly with XAML on both WinUI 3 (Windows App SDK) and UWP.

-> [!NOTE]
+> [!IMPORTANT]
-> Win2D on WinAppSDK (including WinUI 3) is a work in progress, and some features are not supported.
-The documentation refers to both the UWP and WinAppSDK versions, which mostly share the same API surface and functionality.
-Whenever there's any relevant differences between the two, it will be called out in the docs.
-When not specified, you can assume that the topics being discussed apply to both frameworks in the same way.
+> Win2D for WinUI 3 (Windows App SDK) is a work-in-progress, and some features aren't supported.
+This documentation refers to both the WinUI 3 and UWP versions, which mostly share the same API surface and functionality.
+Whenever there's any relevant differences between the two, we'll call it out in the documentation.
+But otherwise, the info being presented applies to both platforms in the same way.

-## Get Started
+## Get started

-Win2D is available as a NuGet package, or as source code [on GitHub](https://github.com/microsoft/Win2D).
+Win2D is available as a NuGet package, or as source code (for the source code, see the [Win2D](https://github.com/microsoft/Win2D) repo on GitHub).

-### Install Win2D

-Add the Win2D NuGet package to your UWP or WinAppSDK app:
+### Reference the Win2D NuGet package

-* From within Visual Studio, go to **Tools**, **NuGet Package Manager**, **Manage NuGet Packages for Solution**.
-* Type **Win2D** into the **Search Online** box, and hit **Enter**.
-  * On UWP, select the [**Win2D.uwp**](https://www.nuget.org/packages/Win2D.uwp/) package.
-  * On WinAppSDK, select the [**Microsoft.Graphics.Win2D**](https://www.nuget.org/packages/Microsoft.Graphics.Win2D/) package.
-* Click **Install**, then **OK**.
-* Accept the license agreement.
-* Click **Close**.
+In a WinUI 3 or UWP project in Visual Studio, click **Tools** > **NuGet Package Manager** > **Manage NuGet Packages for Solution...** > **Browse**.
+Make sure that **Include prerelease** is unchecked, and type or paste into the search box:

+* For a WinUI 3 project, [*Microsoft.Graphics.Win2D*](https://www.nuget.org/packages/Microsoft.Graphics.Win2D/).
+* For a UWP project, [*Win2D.uwp*](https://www.nuget.org/packages/Win2D.uwp/).

+Select the correct item in search results, check your project, and click **Install** to install the package into that project.
+Accept the license agreement.

+> [!IMPORTANT]
+> If you see any error messages, then try updating the version of the Windows App SDK NuGet package that you're referencing (if appropriate).
+Or try going into project properties, and setting **Target OS version** to the latest version.

+## Next steps

-Next, visit [Hello Win2D World](hellowin2dworld.md) or the [quick start](./quick-start.md) to learn about creating a simple app.
+Next, to learn about creating a simple app, try out the [Hello, Win2D World!](./hellowin2dworld.md) tutorial, or the [Win2D quickstart](./quick-start.md).
 You can also consult the [features list](./features.md) to discover all the things Win2D can do.
-To learn more about advanced topics, you can refer to the collection of articles included in this docs section as well.
+To learn more about advanced topics, you can refer to the collection of articles included in the documentation here as well.

 ## Reference